 \section{Conclusion}

-In this paper, we demonstrated and investigated several failures of physics-informed artificial neural networks.
-Particularly, we showed that existing physics-based neural network approaches fail to learn the solution to high-order PDEs.
-That is because high-order PDEs produce complex loss landscapes that are difficult to navigate regardless of the choice of an optimizer.
-Additionally, we demonstrated that embedded noise in the predictions obtained from neural network models during training can be amplified by high-order differential operators which consequently contaminate the backpropagated gradients.
-Hence, incorrect backpropagated gradients result in unpredictable behavior during training.
-Moreover, the strong form of the governing PDEs may be too stringent to permit learning problems with non-smooth solutions.
-We then proposed a novel approach to mitigate the above challenges by reducing the order of a given PDE via introducing auxiliary variables.
-We formulated an unconstrained optimization problem by adapting the Lagrange multiplier method to improve the convergence of our dual problem \eqref{eq:max_min_dual}.
-We learned our primary variables as well as our auxiliary variables using a single neural network model to promote learning shared hidden features and reduce the risk of overfitting.
-We applied our method to solve several benchmark problems including a convection-dominated convection-diffusion, convection equation, and incompressible Navier-Stokes equation and demonstrated marked improvements over existing neural network based methods.
-In our future work, we will apply our method for the solution of three-dimensional fluid flows with a high Reynolds number.
-Also, we believe investigating the corruption of backprogatated gradients in presense of physics could be an avenue to explore that could potentially helps in devising better initialization schemes, transfer learning methods to improve trainability of physics-informed neural networks.
+In this paper, we explored the limitations of using physics-informed neural networks (PINNs) for solving partial differential equations (PDEs).
+We highlighted that the absence of prior knowledge of the solution or validation data makes it difficult to adjust the hyperparameters, thereby rendering using PINNs impracticable for solving forward problems.
+We found that existing methods struggle with high-order PDEs and produce complex loss landscapes that are difficult to optimize.
+We also showed that backpropagated gradients are contaminated by high-order differential operators, resulting in unpredictable training.
+Furthermore, the strong form of governing PDEs may hinder learning PDEs with non-smooth solutions.
+To overcome these challenges, we proposed a novel method that reduces the order of a given PDE via auxiliary variables and formulated an unconstrained optimization problem using Lagrange multiplier method.
+We learned our primary and auxiliary variables using a single neural network model to promote learning shared hidden features and to reduce the risk of overfitting.
+We applied our method to solve several benchmark problems, including a convection-dominated convection-diffusion, convection equation, and incompressible Navier-Stokes equation.
+We demonstrated marked improvements over existing neural network-based methods.
+In future research, our method will be applied to tackle three-dimensional fluid flows with high Reynolds numbers.
+We plan to further investigate the impact of physics on contaminating backpropagated gradients to develop improved initialization schemes for enhancing the trainability of neural networks on physics.